-Harrogate Grammar School are committed to safeguarding and promoting the welfare of all of their students.
+Harrogate Grammar School are committed to safeguarding and promoting the welfare of all of our students.
 Each student’s welfare is of paramount importance.
 Safeguarding and promoting the welfare of children is everyone’s responsibility.
 Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
 In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child.

 All staff have read Keeping Children Safe in Education 2021.
 This document can be accessed here – Keeping children safe in education 2021 (publishing.service.gov.uk)